July 2009 Ürümqi riots: Countries

 Turkey, a Turkic-majority country with a significant Uyghur minority, officially expressed "deep sadness" and urged the Chinese authorities to bring the perpetrators to justice.
 Turkish Prime Minister Recep Tayyip Erdoğan said the incident was "like genocide", while Turkish Trade and Industry Minister Nihat Ergün unsuccessfully called for a boycott on Chinese goods.
 Several protests against the Chinese government's response to the riots also occurred in front of Chinese embassies and consulates in Turkey.
 The Turkish government's stance sparked a significant outcry from Chinese media.

 Afghanistan, Cambodia and Vietnam said they believed the Chinese government was "taking appropriate measures," and their statements backed "the territorial integrity and sovereignty of China."
 Micronesian Vice-president Alik Alik condemned the riots as a "terrorist act."

 Iran said it shared the concerns of Turkey and the OIC and appealed to the Chinese government to respect the rights of the Muslim population in Xinjiang.

-Japan stated that it was monitoring the situation with concern; Singapore urged restraint and dialogue; while the ROC government in Taiwan strongly condemned all those who instigated the violence.
-Premier Liu Chiao-shiuan also urged restraint and expressed hope that the Chinese authorities will demonstrate the "greatest possible leniency and tolerance in dealing with the aftermath" and respect the rights of ethnic minorities.
+Japan stated that it was monitoring the situation with concern; Singapore urged restraint and dialogue; while Taiwan strongly condemned all those who instigated the violence.
+Taiwanese premier Liu Chiao-shiuan also urged restraint and expressed hope that the Chinese authorities will demonstrate the "greatest possible leniency and tolerance in dealing with the aftermath" and respect the rights of ethnic minorities.
 Taiwan denied a visa to Kadeer in September 2009, alleging she had links to the East Turkestan Islamic Movement, classed as a terrorist organisation by the United Nations and United States.